 That being said, some options for your cash are better than others, and we did a little legwork to find out what those are.

 “High” is a relative term these days, but you can still find some savings accounts out there with appetizing yields.
 Many of these are from online banks, which are just as legitimate (and FDIC-insured) as their brick-and-mortar counterparts.

 To wit: Marcus by Goldman Sachs (the consumer arm of the storied investment bank) is offering 1.55% APY, with no fees and no account minimums.
 That’s four times the national average.
 Other tantalizing options at 1.5% include American Express National Bank, Capital One, Barclays, Ally and Synchrony.

 The advantage of a straight savings account is that you’re not locking up your money where it’s difficult to access – which, after all, is the point of having an emergency account.
 Such accounts are FDIC-insured, up to $250,000 per depositor, per bank, so you can be sure your money won’t vanish even in the event of economic catastrophe.

-Keep in mind that, as mutual funds, money markets are not FDIC-insured in the same way that savings accounts are.
+There are also money market “funds”, which can be purchased through brokerages — but as mutual funds, those money markets are not FDIC-insured in the same way that savings accounts are.
 They could theoretically lose value, as happened in the wake of the Lehman Brothers bankruptcy back in 2008.
 But the U.S. Treasury has already developed a package of measures to backstop money markets, as part of the government’s response to the coronavirus crisis.

 While standard savings accounts let you put money in or take it out at will, certificates of deposit work a little differently.
 You deposit a fixed sum for a fixed term, and enjoy relatively high interest rates as a result.